aivmic/linked-lists/README.md

 # linked-lists
-Learning how linked lists work
+Learning how linked lists work in java.